Anson Mount: Film

 Mount made his feature film debut in 2000 as Tully Coats in the independent film Tully.

 In 2009, he produced and starred in the independent film Cook County, which earned awards at several major film festivals, including Hollywood, AFI Dallas, Nashville and SXSW.

-In 2022, Mount portrayed Blackagar Boltagon / Black Bolt in the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness, reprising his role from 2017's Inhumans.
+In 2022, Mount portrayed Black Bolt in the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness, reprising his role from 2017's Inhumans.

 Television

-Mount is widely known for his role as Cullen Bohannan on AMC's hit series Hell on Wheels, which he also produced from 2014–2016.
+Mount is known for his role as Cullen Bohannon on AMC's series Hell on Wheels, which he also produced from 2014 to 2016.

-In 2017, he starred as Blackagar Boltagon / Black Bolt in the Marvel Cinematic Universe (MCU) ABC television series Inhumans.
+In 2017, he starred as Black Bolt in the Marvel Cinematic Universe (MCU) ABC television series Inhumans.

 In 2018, he was cast as Captain Christopher Pike of the Starship Enterprise in the CBS series Star Trek: Discovery.
-His performance was well received, and inspired a popular petition for a Pike spin-off series.
+His performance was well received, and inspired a petition for a Pike spin-off series.
 In 2019, he reprised his role as Pike in a few Star Trek: Short Treks episodes.
-In May 2020 it was announced that, due in part to fans' requests, he would star as Pike in the new series Star Trek: Strange New Worlds, which premiered on May 5, 2022.
+In May 2020, it was announced that, due in part to fans' requests, he would return as Pike in the new series Star Trek: Strange New Worlds, which premiered on May 5, 2022.